suhai/the5wkplan/wkof0529/w1d7/README.md

-Info about this readme coming soon
+Check the FreeCell readme for info.